colosseum-wiot/LipariSchool2024/ASSIGNMENT.md

   - The PRB adjustments should be incremental, with increases or decreases of +3 or -3 (i.e. 1 Resource Block Group (RBG)) at a time.
 The change should be made at regular intervals (e.g. every 5 s).
     - **NOTE:** Scheduling operates on a Resource Block Group (RBG) basis.
 You can allocate PRBs in groups of RBGs.
 In our case, `1 RBG = 3 PRBs`.
 Since we have 50 PRBs available, you will have 17 RBGs.
 - **Details**:
+  - Your objective is to read throughput measurements for each UE (e.g., `tx_brate downlink [Mbps]` column in the `*_metrics.csv` file), and adjust the number of PRBs to meet the minimum rate requirement.
   - To read the KPMs streamed by the gNB to the xApp, you will use the following piece of code:
     - ```
       control_sck = open_control_socket(4200) # Open E2 socket